bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

 1. job

-    `bitmarkd` provides the job's number in the queue
+   the job's number in the queue, provided by `bitmarkd`

 1. packed